mach-composer/mach-composer-cli/docs/src/howto/security/encrypt.md

 $ sops -d main.yml --output-type=yaml > main.yml.dec
 ```

-And you can then execute MACH Composer with this decrypted file:
+And you can then execute MACH composer with this decrypted file:
 ```bash
 $ mach-composer apply -f main.yml.dec
 ```

 ## Encrypted variables

-Just as you would encrypt your MACH Composer configuration, it is also possible
+Just as you would encrypt your MACH composer configuration, it is also possible
 to use an encrypted variable file to be used in your configuration.

-For example, if you would run MACH Composer with
+For example, if you would run MACH composer with

 ```bash
 mach-composer apply -f main.yml --var-file variables.yml
 ```

-and `variables.yml` is encrpyted with SOPS, MACH Composer will use
+and `variables.yml` is encrpyted with SOPS, MACH composer will use
 [terraform-sops](https://github.com/carlpett/terraform-provider-sops) to make
 sure the encrypted variables are used in a secure manner.

 !!! info "Using variables"
-    More info on using variables and variable files in MACH Composer.
+    More info on using variables and variable files in MACH composer.